alexreisner/geocoder/README.md

     box = Geocoder::Calculations.bounding_box(center_point, distance)
     Venue.within_bounding_box(box)

 This can also dramatically improve query performance, especially when used in conjunction with indexes on the latitude/longitude columns.
 Note, however, that returned results do not include `distance` and `bearing` attributes.
-Note that `#near` performs both bounding box and radius queries for speed.
+Also note that `#near` performs both bounding box and radius queries for speed.

 You can also specify a minimum radius (if you're using ActiveRecord and not Sqlite) to constrain the lower bound (ie. think of a donut, or ring) by using the `:min_radius` option: